The man admits that he killed his wife in Athens, fabricated stories about robbers | ExBulletin

 But the 32-year-old helicopter pilot admitted on Thursday that it was all a lie.

-He was taken after police uncovered new information and he was taken to the Greek island of Alonissos – where he would attend a memorial service.
+He was taken after police discovered new information and he was taken to the Greek island of Alonissos where he had attended a memorial service.

-A police spokesman told ANT1 station we expected the memorial service to end because it could have happened yesterday, according to a rough translation

-Police had begun surveillance of Anagnostopoulos as the evidence did not match his long tale.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online